AS-Arshad/Repo1/RISC-V VSD/week-1/Day-1/Task.md

 - it is a open-source simulator tool used to verify the design
 - iverilog performs the simulation by feeding the test stimulus from testbench to design and checking the resulted output
+- the iverilog flow can be understand by the following image